 In one way or another, your team has had an incredible year.
 Fill in the blank: It was incredibly ________(successful, challenging, stressful).
 Maybe it was all you hoped and planned for.
 Maybe you got thrown a whopper of a curve ball.
 Or maybe you can’t wait for the calendar to turn over and start again.
 Your team’s feeling it too.
 Don’t throw the opportunity out with the holiday wrappings.
 Carve out time to talk about what you learned in an end-of-year meeting.

 It’s tempting to have a “no one talks about work” luncheon, do the secret Santa thing and have a few giggles.
-Or, to jump right into 2018 planning, “after all the past is behind us.”
+Or, to jump right into planning for the new year, “after all the past is behind us.”
 The best meetings build both results and relationships, and an end-of-year meeting done remarkably well sets the stage for thoughtful reflection and a more energized start to the new year.

 How to Have a Remarkable End-of-Year Meeting